At a Glance

 Since taking office, the Trump administration has been committed in its attack against low-income immigrants of color.
 One of its priorities has been to transform the system of family-based immigration by redefining millions of immigrants as future public charges and to deny them green cards as a result.

 Make the Road New York v.
-Pompeo challenges three interrelated racially discriminatory “public charge” rules that violate the immigration statutes, and the Constitution:
+Pompeo challenges three interrelated and discriminatory “public charge” rules that violate the immigration statutes, and the Constitution:

 -The Department of State January 2018 changes to the public charge provisions of its Foreign Affairs Manual (FAM), which governs consular processing.